orf/blog-gatsby/src/pages/django-manage-suggestions/index.md

 # matches = ['runserver']
 ```

-If it wasn't for this standard library method Django would have to ship it's own algorithm for suggesting commands,
+If it wasn't for this standard library method Django would have to ship it's own algorithm for suggesting commands.
-which is a maintenance burden.
 There is a somewhat simple and effective algorithm you can use, called the
 [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance#Computing_Levenshtein_distance), but having
 a standard library function to take care of this for us is great as it takes the maintenance burden for that potentially
 hairy code away from Django.